Edmartt/Profilesaver-Web/README.md

 12. flask init-db
 13. flask run

-optionally, you can create a .sh file at the same level of the project folder with all the enviroment variable and type .(dot) myfile.sh
+optionally, you can create a .sh file at the same level of the project folder with all the enviroment variable and type **. myfile.sh**

-On Windows:
+### On Windows:

 1. python3 -m venv yourvirtualenviroment name
 2. . yourvirtualenviroment/bin/activate